drhaozhong/otherbugreport/README.md

 In our study, we have found 104 bugs, in which 59 was marked as New and 6 was already fixed.
 The two types of bugs, such as accept-invalid and reject-valid, are not reported by the prior approaches [1-3].

+We appreciate the developers of gcc and clang, for their efforts in analyzing and repairing our reported bugs.
+The difference in the number of found bugs is not an indicator for which compiler is better or not.
+In a way, it reflects their concerns of the quality and the compatibility of compilers.

 Here is the list of our found bugs [bug file](/reportedbug.xlsx).